 LowCVP's Managing Director, Andy Eastlake said: " This work shows that powering heavy vehicles with natural gas - and, particularly, biomethane - does have the potential to make a significant contribution to cutting emissions from this hard-to-tackle sector of road transport."

 The LowCVP was commissioned in 2016 to conduct a testing programme on the latest methane trucks to identify the performance of Euro VI vehicles and identify the greenhouse gas impacts, highlighting any areas for further development.

 Some key findings of the LowCVP report are:

-The Euro VI dedicated gas vehicles tested through this programme exhibit very low levels of methane slip, typically adding less than 0.5% to the overall greenhouse gas (GHG) impacts of those vehicles compared with the CO2-only case.
+The Euro VI dedicated gas vehicles tested through this programme exhibit very low levels of methane slip, typically adding less than 0.5% to the overall greenhouse gas (GHG) impacts of those vehicles compared with the CO

 The only after-market dual-fuel system tested, converting a Euro VI diesel truck to diesel and natural gas operation, exhibited high levels of methane slip (sufficient to increase GHG emissions by c20%).

 The after-market dual fuel (diesel/CNG) conversion of a Euro V vehicle exhibited high levels of methane slip (sufficient to increase GHG emissions by c20-30%).

 The research has not yet been able to disprove the hypothesis that Euro VI diesel trucks typically emit quite high levels of nitrous oxide (N